Last update: 12.05.2017. Added photos and recommended resource links.

 Freshwater vs. Marine

 Now, that’s not to say that you need to go out and buy a new gear if you get an unexpected chance to do some saltwater fishing.
-Just make sure you wash down your rod and reel after you use them, and oil up the bearings when you get home.
+Just make sure to:

 Finding your favorite brand can be a revelation for a fisherman.
 Even though every company carries a bunch of different product lines, they tend to have similar profiles.
 Here’s a quick rundown of some of the most popular manufacturers.

-When you hook even a small fish on an ultralight rod, the tip bends right over and you’ve got a fight on your hands.
+When you hook even a small fish on an ultralight rod, the tip bends right over and you have a fight on your hands.
 Not too many manufacturers can make catching bluegill, perch, and crappie as much fun as getting a largemouth on the line, but Shakespeare pulls it off.

 You can count on Shimano rods to use some of the most high-quality, high-tech materials on the market.
 The company got its start manufacturing lightweight bicycles and golf equipment, both of which made use of carbon fiber and cutting edge alloys.